Preparing for Cancer Treatment

 You can find more information to support you to take these steps on our webpages.
-Simply select the section(s) above that interest you to learn more.
+Simply select the section(s) above that interest you to visit the dedicated webpages to learn more.

 Further support and help:

 The advice on these pages is designed to help you prepare for the treatment ahead and support you through to recovery.
-If you are awaiting surgery, further information on preparing for your operation can be found here.
+If you are awaiting surgery, you may like to read:

 If you need further advice and support please discuss this with your key worker or healthcare professional.

 - Macmillan Cancer Support: